Code-Institute-Submissions/badminton-scorer/README.md

 ## **LIVE DEPLOYMENT** ##

 The site is hosted on [GitHub Pages](https://jon2-vera-cruz.github.io/badminton-scorer/).

-"How To - Deploying to GitHub Pages" can be found [here](https://www.codecademy.com/articles/f1-u3-github-pages).
+Deploying using gitPod is simple.

+1. Save all your changes.
+2. On the window terminal, type in the following and press Enter
+    a. git add .
+    b. git commit - m "Place your change description here."
+    c. git push
+3. Sometimes, it will take a few minutes before your changes will be reflected.

 [Back to Contents](#contents)